SAP/terraform-provider-btp/docs/resources/subaccount_service_binding.md

 subcategory: ""
 description: |-
   Creates a service binding, i.e. generates access details to consume a service.
+  Tip:
+  You must be assigned to the admin or the service administrator role of the subaccount.
 ---

 # btp_subaccount_service_binding (Resource)

 Creates a service binding, i.e. generates access details to consume a service.

+__Tip:__
+You must be assigned to the admin or the service administrator role of the subaccount.

 ## Example Usage